erasmosoares/sample-node-express/README.md

 # Usage

-Clone this repo and install the packages using:
+Clone this repo and install the packages:

 ```
 npm i